ishanpranav/advent-of-code-2023/README.md

 ## Constraints

-I am adhering to the following constraints to ensure high code quality.
+I am working within the following constraints to ensure high code quality.

 - Adhere to the [project style guide](cstyle.md).
 - Final solutions must be implemented in the C programming language following